panzek/portfolio1-athol-fugard/README.md

     * Header
         * Logo and Title
             * The logo is a Font Awesome user-pen icon carefully chosen to represent a writer.
 And the title is the name of the playwright.
-            * The logo and title have an implicit link to the homepage as a long-standing web convention and fluid user experience.
+            * The logo and title have an implicit link to the homepage, following a long-standing web convention and for fluid user experience.

             ![Logo and title](doc/images/athol-fugard-logo.png)